Miki & Yi Jie RSVP

 Why is the website doing that?

 Great question.
-Again, please direct your questions to Yi Jie - he built (and I’m using that word generously) it with a healthy amount of hope (in his AI assistant)… and a brave disregard for error messages.
+Again, please direct your questions to Yi Jie — he built (and I’m using that word generously) this with Codex + ChatGPT and a healthy amount of hope… and a brave disregard for error messages.

 Where to stay